MaayanLab/RummageneXRummaGEO/create_files/README.md

 cd ..
-jupyter nbconvert --to notebook --inplace --execute rummageogene.ipynb #to create rummagenexrummageo.csv.gz jupyter nbconvert --to notebook --inplace --execute cleaning_up_csv.ipynb # to remove cases where the rummagene and rummageo share pmids
+jupyter nbconvert --to notebook --inplace --execute rummageogene.ipynb #to create rummagenexrummageo.csv.gz jupyter nbconvert --to notebook --inplace --execute cleaning_up_csv.ipynb # to remove cases where the rummagene and rummageo share pmids jupyter nbconvert --to notebook --inplace --execute hypothesis_generation.ipynb # to remove cases where the rummagene and rummageo share pmids

 ```
 Keep in mind that the crossing can happen over the course of a week but you can edit the number of batches etc. that run at a time.